KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 4. Open the file ``unabalanced_auto_novel_for_tSNE.py``
    - At line 22 check that ``tSNE`` is set to False
-   - At line 445 turn ``logging_on`` to True if you need to log the data to WadnB, otherwise turn it to False
+   - At line 445 turn ``logging_on`` to True if you need to log the data to WandB, otherwise turn it to False
    - At line 471 turn ``New_Resnet`` to True if you used a standard ResNet, let it to false if you used the ResNet defined by the authors
    - At line 525 turn ``unbalanced`` to True to use the unbalanced version CustomCIFAR10
    - At line 527 define your own ``remove_dict`` that will be applied to CustomCIFAR10